-1. Ganga Bonds

-Issuing long term bonds in Indian or international capital markets can generate significant capital base for the Government.
+1. Ganga Bonds: Issuing long term bonds in Indian or international capital markets can generate significant capital base for the Government.
 These long term bonds can finance most of the sewage treatment plants and sewerage network that needs to be built in the NRGB.

-2. Technology Upgrade Fund

-A specialist fund targeted at MSME industry segment that find it challenging to access to best technologies and global best practices.

-3. Shadow Tariffs

-If industry is unable to pay for the entire O&M tariff for the efficient operation of the industrial effluent treatment plant, then a shadow tariff mechanism paid through a specialist fund can help bring the requisite revenues to the plant owner/operator.

-4. Long-term Low Cost Loans

-Government can provide long term low cost loans to entities willing to set up effluent treatment facilities.
-Lowering the cost of capital will reflect in lower tariffs that will lower the burden on industry or other users paying for treatment of water.

-5. Foreign Currency Hedging

-Many industry units will be able to borrow through external commercial borrowing route.
-If Government helps in absorbing the hedging costs or fixing the foreign currency conversion rates, then it will allow industry owners to tap into a larger pool of capital which will also lower the cost of finance.
+- 2. Technology Upgrade Fund: A specialist fund targeted at MSME industry segment that find it challenging to access to best technologies and global best practices. - 3.
+Shadow Tariffs: If industry is unable to pay for the entire 0&M tariff for the efficient operation of the industrial effluent treatment plant, then a shadow tariff mechanism paid through a specialist fund can help bring the requisite revenues to the plant owner/ operator. - 4.
+Long-term Low Cost Loans: Government can provide long term low cost loans to entities willing to set up effluent treatment facilities.
+Lowering the cost of capital will reflect in lower tariffs that will lower the burden on industry or other users paying for treatment of water. - 5.
+Foreign Currency Hedging: Many industry units will be able to borrow through external commercial borrowing route.
+If Government helps in absorbing the hedging costs or fixing the foreign currency conversion rates, then it will allow industry owners to tap into a larger pool of capital which will also lower the cost of finance. - 6.
+Credit Rating: Government should make it mandatory for all parties to credit-rate their projects and achieve a minimum credit rating if they are to avail of the Government sponsored facilities.

-6. Credit Rating

-Government should make it mandatory for all parties to credit-rate their projects and achieve a minimum credit rating if they are to avail of the Government sponsored facilities.
-This will bring significant fiscal discipline and improve the quality of underlying credit thereby attracting both domestic and international lenders/investors.
+This will bring significant fiscal discipline and improve the quality of underlying credit thereby attracting both domestic and international lenders/ investors.

-7. Take-Out Financing

-One of the most crucial instruments, take-out-financing is long term capital that comes in after the commercial lenders finish their tenures.
-This is crucial to be put in place right at the beginning so that it gives comfort to the lenders and investors.

-8. Water Quality Trading

-This instrument can effect major transformation in the water sector.
+- 7. Take-Out Financing: One of the most crucial instruments, take-outfinancing is long term capital that comes in after the commercial lenders finish their tenures.
+This is crucial to be put in place right at the beginning so that it gives comfort to the lenders and investors. - 8.
+Water Quality Trading: This effect major instrument can transformation in the water sector.
 It is based on the same principles of carbon trading but is applied at a very local level.
 The trading happens between two parties that are discharging different quantities of effluents.
-The one below the pre-defined threshold level sells credits to the one that is above the threshold level.
+The one below the predefined threshold level sells credits to the one that is above the threshold level.
 The thresholds can be applied both on quality and quantities.
-This creates a local market which can be monitored by a Government agency.

-9. Credit Risk Pooling

-A government sponsored credit pool can allow either municipalities and/or industrial effluent treatment plant managers to pool their risk into a single vehicle.
+This creates a local market which can be monitored by a Government agency. - 9.
+Credit Risk Pooling: A government sponsored credit pool can allow either municipalities and/ or industrial effluent treatment plant managers to pool their risk into a single vehicle.
 This diversifies risk for the insurer and thereby reduces the cost of capital.

-20. MND Projects: Monitoring and Feedback
+20. MND PROJECTS: MONITORING AND FEEDBACK

-The overall objective of Mission "NirmalDhara" (MND) is to ensure that the flow in the Ganga River System is bereft of manmade pollution, such that water quality of the Ganga River System is notsubstantially affected by human activities in NRGB.
-Ingress of all anthropogenic pollutants into the Ganga River System must ultimately be eliminated to achieve this goal.
+The overall objective of Mission "Nirmal Dhara" (MND) is to ensure that the flow in the Ganga River System is bereft of manmade pollution, such that water quality of the Ganga River System is not substantially affected by human activities in NRGB.
+Incress of all anthropogenic pollutants into the Ganga River System must ultimately be eliminated to achieve this goal.

-However, the more limited objective of MND over the next 15 years is to implement numerous projects in the industrial and domestic/commercial (Class I and II towns) sectors designed to, A) prevent direct discharge of large quantities of liquid waste into the Ganga River System, B)prevent direct discharge of large quantities of solid wasteinto the Ganga River System, and C) promote river-frame development and restoration of floodplain in Class I and II towns along the Ganga River System.
+However, the more limited objective of MND over the next 15 years is to implement numerous projects in the industrial and domestic/ commercial (Class I and II towns) sectors designed to, A) prevent direct discharge of large quantities of liquid waste into the Ganga River System, B) prevent direct discharge of large quantities of solid waste into the Ganga River System, and C) promote river-frame development and restoration of floodplain in Class I and II towns along the Ganga River System.